rosneru/MultiRename/README.md

 On the Amiga you need *OS3.2.2* with a fully installed *SAS-C 6.5* and [Codecraft](http://boemann.dk/codecraft/) development environment.

-Open Codecraft, open the pro `MultiRename.projecttree`, use the Build menu to build, hit `F5` to debug.
+Open Codecraft, open the project file `MultiRename.projecttree`, use the Build menu to build, then hit `F5` to run the app in the debugger.

 ## Linux
 ### Dependencies